Getting a diagnosis

 If you want to do this, it is helpful to take a list of all the ways your child is affected along to the appointment to explain why the referral is needed.
 Support groups for the condition you have in mind may be able to help you find information and the right specialists to make a diagnosis.

 If you think your child may benefit from a particular assessment or testing, then discuss this with your medical professional.
-If you find reliable evidence to support this bring a copy a long to your appointment to show the doctor.
+Bring a copy of any reliable evidence to you to support this along to your appointment to show the doctor.

 If the cause might be genetic